Zamioculcas (aka as ZZ plant or Zanzibar Gem)Back

 Zamioculcas is an amazing indoor plant but it’s name is certainly a bit tricky.
 In fact it’s full botanical name is Zamioculcas zamiifolia so how’s that for a mouthful?
-However it’s worth persevering with because it’s an indoor plant that will survive in low light with little water and zero attention.
+Some people shorten it the ZZ plant but whatever you call it it’s worth growing because this indoor plant will survive in low light with little water and zero attention.
 Just perfect if you’re a little rough on your indoor plants!

 Zamioculcas is a tropical succulent with thick glossy leaves that comes from eastern Africa.
 It can produce a flower spathe at the base of the plant but they really aren’t that interesting.
 The best known variety is called ‘Zanzibar Gem’ and it has lovely rich green leaves.
 There’s also a variety with almost black leaves which has been recently released in Australia.